ouvroir/atelier-display/documenting/2024-12-17-documenting.md

 - Structure: few classes, variety of relations
 - Independent of visualization: historical uncertainties may coexist

+/** Notes **/

+- So this tool is based on the Display Ontology, which is a model for describing the topology of exhibition, that we have developed here at L'Ouvroir.
+- And we first took a very simple approach to do that.

+**Structure**

+- we were looking at a way to describe topological relationship in a very straight forward manner
+- and we wanted something that was simple, and that was close to the way we describe topological facts in the natural language so we needed some flexibility.
+- As you will see we use a simple structure.

+**Independent of visualization**

+- And we start by an ontological approach because that kind of model doesn't need us to know everything about an exhibition in order to make sense out of the data.

 ===vvvvvv===

 ## Display : Ontological Core